Breaded oysters on a slaw of lettuce, kiwi, green apple and avocado

 According to my friends at Wikipedia: “The word “oyster” is used as a Common name for a number of different families of saltwater Clam Bivalve Mollusc that live in Marine (ocean) or Brackish water habitats.
 In some species the valves are highly calcified, and many are somewhat irregular in shape.
 Many, but not all, oysters are in the superfamily Ostreoidea.”

 I love oysters.
 I love them raw, cooked, in stews, fried, and served in cardboard trays outside dockside diners.
 In fact, I even like the oysters served at the Waterford, CA Car Wash. . . seriously.
+(Sad post note stardate 2018: I heard the carwash cafe was no more.)
 My kids grew up knowing how to slurp oysters raw with a dash of lemon or hot sauce after picking them by the buckets in British Columbia.
 It’s the family clan challenge: do you like oysters? yes or no.

 Living inland can present some challenges to procuring a ready supply of fresh oysters, though.
 Hence, I’ve come to appreciate the grocery store jarred oysters.
 They are great for chowder, stuffing, and a Hang Town fry.
 The night I created this was a Friday, and my training as a good Catholic school teacher just overwhelmed me at the grocery store.
 (Now, this is something, as I’m Lutheran. . . but I did teach for years in a Catholic school, and this fish on Friday thing definitely has legs. . . or fins. . . or in the case of oysters. . . adductors (?).)
 So, into my cart went the oysters and a whole bunch of other useful things.
 When I got home, I told Mr. Artifact that we were having oysters for dinner.
 Then. . .
 I scrambled for a complete meal from what was on hand.
 After a glass of wine, I came up with this recipe.
 I have to say: I rock!